 Consider choosing soft curtain bangs for medium hair.
 A soft medium shag with Bardot bangs opens up the face to showcase natural facial features.

-Layered curtain bangs on long hair are the perfect cut to complement a melted balayage.
+Layered curtain bangs on longer hair are the perfect cut to complement a melted balayage.
 Long hair pairs well with subtle curtain bangs.

 Curtain bangs on mid-length hair is a stunning style for women over 60.
 Soft bangs give a youthful vibe and conceal forehead wrinkles for more mature women looking to take years off instantly.